 Whether you’re seeking education opportunities for yourself or exploring training for colleagues and employees, at some point you will likely come up against a decision: is your training need best met by an open course or a bespoke training?

 Here is a look at the advantages and disadvantages of public courses.

 Less in-house administration

-There is less work to do than with an in-house custom training.
-The training company builds up an agenda, provides the trainer, and chooses the location.
+Sending people to a public course involves less work than with an in-house custom training.
+The training company is the one that builds up an agenda, provides the trainer and chooses the location.
 Coffee breaks, lunch, and refreshments are also handled by the training company.

 Fewer distractions for your colleagues

-Once you have sent your colleagues on a public course, they are free from any responsibilities of their usual daily to-do activities.
-Therefore, all participants will have been able to fully engage their attention on the topics discussed during the training.
+Once you have sent your colleagues to a public course, they are essentially free from any responsibilities of their usual daily activities.
+Therefore, all participants will be able to fully engage their attention on the topics discussed during the training.

 Public courses allow your colleagues to talk to people from other companies and different backgrounds.
-This way they will most likely gain different points of view and discuss different approaches.
+This way they will most likely gain different points of view and discuss different approaches to common issues.

 Disadvantages of Public Courses